2019: Lacawac Artists' Residency

 Lacawac Sanctuary & Biological Field Station

-From August 4th-10th, 2019, I had the privilege of working in the pristine natural beauty of the Poconos at the Lacawac Sanctuary & Biological Field Station, in Lake Ariel, Pennsylvania, as an artist in residence.
+In August 2019, I had the privilege of working in the pristine natural beauty of the Poconos at the Lacawac Sanctuary & Biological Field Station, in Lake Ariel, Pennsylvania, as an artist in residence.
 I continued making nocturnes (nighttime paintings), using my daytime source photos and direct observation of the night.
 I also did some plein air painting on the property and had some fun with my family.
 I made a short video about my experience there.

 2019: Artists in Action Program